pschool-in/curriculum/content/grammar/right-word_2.md

 Vasu hoped that the weather *would* be favourable for the match.
 Heidi *was* thrilled to see that it *was* snowing.
 The beggar hoped that the people in the big house *would* give him some food.
-The farmer prayed that the rain *would* water his crops.
+The farmer prayed that the rain *would* water his crop.
 ```

 ## were vs where